Introduction

 Description

 Automation programs are especially useful for performing the same tasks multiple times or on multiple shared object repositories.
 You can write your automation programs in any language and development environment that supports automation.
-For example, you can use VBScript, JavaScript, Visual Basic, Visual C++, or Visual Studio.NET.
+For example, you can use VBScript, JavaScript, Visual Basic, Visual C++, or Visual Studio .NET.

 After you have retrieved an object, you can manipulate it using the methods and properties available for that test object class.
 For example, you can use the GetTOProperty or SetTOProperty methods to retrieve and modify its properties.
-For more information on available test object methods and properties, see the UFT One Object Model Reference.
+For more information on available test object methods and properties, see the Object Model Reference.

 About This Help File

-This Help file provides detailed descriptions, syntax information, and examples for the objects and methods in the UFT object repository automation object model.
+This Help file provides detailed descriptions, syntax information, and examples for the objects and methods in the object repository automation object model.

 The Help topic for each automation object includes a list and description of the methods associated with that object.
 Method Help topics include detailed description, syntax, return value type, and argument value information.